sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">To validate on Desktop, do the following:

 1. Enable policy and restart explorer.exe
-2a.
-If set to '1': Verify that there is no way of opening the apps list from the Start Menu, and that the Settings toggle is grayed out.
+2. (A) If set to '1': Verify that there is no way of opening the apps list from the Start Menu, and that the Settings toggle is grayed out.
-2b.
-If set to '2': Verify that the apps list is collapsed, and that the Settings toggle is not grayed out.
+2. (B) If set to '2': Verify that the apps list is collapsed, and that the Settings toggle is not grayed out.
-2c.
-If set to '3': Verify that the apps list is collapsed, and that the Settings toggle is grayed out.
+2. (C) If set to '3': Verify that the apps list is collapsed, and that the Settings toggle is grayed out.

 <a href="" id="start-hidechangeaccountsettings"></a>**Start/HideChangeAccountSettings**